 Value Proposition Canvas

-A value proposition canvas is a focused way of structuring the main components of value proposition in order to provide the most concise solutions for potential and specific customers.
-It is essentially a plug in of the business model canvas and is sometimes referred to as Osterwalder’s business modelling value proposition canvas, which is named after one of its creators.
+A value proposition canvas is a focused way of structuring the main components of the value proposition in order to provide the most concise solutions for potential and specific customers.
+It is essentially a plugin of the business model canvas and is sometimes referred to as Osterwalder’s business modeling value proposition canvas, which is named after one of its creators.

 Value Proposition Canvas Segments

 The value proposition canvas is made up of two segments, the customer segment and the value proposition itself.
 Each segment has three sections, the customer segment being the specific needs of the customer and the value proposition segment of three sections of corresponding solutions.